neoforged/NeoForge/docs/README.md

 [See the "Getting Started" section in the NeoForged Documentation][Getting-Started].

+# 1.20.2 and future versions

+Since NeoForge started as a fork of Forge, a lot of things have to be changed/adjusted so we can properly continue the work.
+This sadly leads to a delay in newer mc version updates.
+But for transparency: [here](https://hackmd.io/@neoforged/SyPzw1Ryp) is a link for transparency that shows progress on how far we are with the work required to continue.

 # Contribute to Forge

 If you wish to actually inspect Forge, submit PRs or otherwise work